fthomas/refined/docs/utils.md

-## Statically checked regexes, URIs, URLs and more
+## Statically checked regexes, URLs, XML and more

 The combination of compile-time validation and implicit conversions to refined types allows to build statically checking constructors of types